 What to Expect at the Actual Interview

 I want the “interview” to be as casual as possible.
 I want it to feel more like a chat between friends rather than anything formal with specific questions.
-If there’s any interview where you can truly be yourself, or goof off, or anything like that, it’s this one!
+If there’s any interview where you can truly be yourself, goof off, or geek out, it’s this one!

 What I plan to cover:

-- I will hit record as soon as we connect; however, I want the first 10-15 minutes to be casual chat and ice breakers.
-I’ll ask some serious questions (like making sure I pronounce your name correctly), and some silly ones (what video game character do you wish you could be?)
+- I will hit record as soon as we connect; however, I want the first 5-15 minutes to be casual chat and ice breakers.
+I’ll ask some serious questions (like making sure I pronounce your name correctly), and some silly ones (like what video game character do you wish you could be?)

 - I’ll say when I officially want to start.
 I’ll read off the intro to the show, introduce you, and read your bio.